sharl47/Simple-and-Easy-Timer-Class/README.md

               << timer.read<Timer::milliseconds>(); // read the timer
               << " milliseconds." << std::endl;

-There is a complete example in Main.cpp which count the time that std::sort() cost sorting 10000 ints.
+There is a complete example in `Example.cpp` which count the time that `std::sort()` cost sorting 10000 ints.

 ## Public Members
 * <strong> Default Constructor </strong>